RianNegreiros/LeaveManagement/README.md

 # HR Departments Management

-Enterprise application to manage company departments
+Enterprise application to manage company departments for the web and desktop Windows.